NCBI-Hackathons/drugdisco/README.md

 The front-end consists of a user interface along with a series of steps that progressively refine the search for the best fitting compound.

-1. The user uploads a target molecule and its 3-D structure is rendered in the browser.
+1. The user uploads a target molecule in PDF format and then DrugDisco renders a 3-D image of it in in the browser.

-2. The user then specifies the center of the binding site by clicking on the 3-D rendered molecule or by entering it by hand.
+2. The user then specifies the binding site in MOL2 format.
+This can be as simple as providing x, y and z coordinates for the center of the binding site, or the user can specify an entire ligand.

 3. Lastly the user enters their email address so that they can be notified when DrugDisco has idientified 20 candidate compounds.